VPDC

 • The JYNNEOS vaccine is FDA approved to prevent mpox disease in people aged 18 years and older.
 It is also available under FDA emergency use authorization (EUA) for people under aged 18 years.

-• The JYNNEOS vaccine has been used to protect against clade II mpox disease since the 2022-20223 global mpox outbreak and is expected to protect against clade 1 mpox which is predominantly circulating in Africa.
+• The JYNNEOS vaccine has been used to protect against clade II mpox disease since the 2022-2023 global mpox outbreak and is expected to protect against clade 1 mpox which is predominantly circulating in Africa, with sporadic cases detected in other countries including the United States.

 • Persons at risk for mpox who have never had the disease are recommended to get vaccinated to protect against the disease.